A setting is named value that controls how DomTerm works, depending on user preference or environment.

 c:\Users\USER\AppData\Roaming\DomTerm\settings.ini

-You can override this default with the -settings
+You can override settings file with the -settings

 command-line argument.